Ghost (Marvel Comics): Thunderbolts post-"Siege"

-Ghost is later approached by Tiberius Stone and Mark Raxton, who hire him to sabotage Parker Industries, a competitor to Stone's own company Alchemax.
+Ghost is later approached by Tiberius Stone and Mark Raxton, who hire him to sabotage Parker Industries, a competitor to Stone's company Alchemax.
 Ghost infiltrates Parker Industries, and while he is subdued by Spider-Man and the company's employees, he still succeeds in destroying their building and everything in it with explosives.

 Powers and abilities

 The Ghost wears a battlesuit of his own design.
 Its Ghost-tech enables him to turn himself and any objects he touches invisible or intangible, but not both at the same time.
 Devices in the battle-suit enable him to hack and reprogram all manner of electronic systems in his vicinity as well as intercept, tamper with, or silence electromagnetic signals.
-This tech along with his superb intellect make him a super-hacker.
+This tech, along with his superb intellect, make him a super-hacker.

 The Ghost also invented guns that fire bursts of electricity or concussive force blasts and employs a large arsenal of high-tech weaponry, including incendiary devices, self-targeting Anson grenades and sound-activated bombs.
 He often avoids direct confrontations altogether, preferring subterfuge and ambush tactics.

 He is a brilliant tactician, inventor, and computer hacker.